ElectronicCats/Minino/firmware/README.md

 Type 'help' to get the list of commands.
 Use UP/DOWN arrows to navigate through command history.
 Press TAB when typing command name to auto-complete.
-Press Enter or Ctrl+C will terminate the console environment. minino> save AP_NAME PASSWORD
+Press Enter or Ctrl+C will terminate the current command. minino> save AP_NAME PASSWORD
 ```